mohitreddy1996/SimpleDB/README.md

 # SimpleDB
-Basic database management system. <br />
+Basic database management system.
 Data managed in the formed of heap files.
 Each page divided into slots and each slots containing a page/record with a header.

 Features implemented :<br />
 1) Tuple Insertion, deletion with proper checks on tuple descriptions etc.<br />